wenet-e2e/wetts/runtime/cpu_triton_stream/README.md

 ## Quick Start
 Run with a pre-built demo
 - The VITS model in the Docker image is trained on the Baker dataset with configs/vits2_vocos_v1.json.
-- It only trains for 200,000 steps just for demonstration purposes, resulting in poor quality.
+- It only trains for 200,000 steps just for demonstration purposes.
-- Additionally, it only supports Chinese text.

 ```
 # server